 "But your story will never end, Your Grey Eminence!
 Or mine, for that matter.
 Things will simply change."

 "But that is the problem in a nutshell," complained Arthur.
 "Every time I get used to something, it changes.
 I think there is a voice in the sky that says, ''ere you go Arthur!
 Put on these tights, that's a good lad!
 If you bloody hell don't like 'em - too bad!
 And when you get used to tights, we'll change 'em into knickers!
 Because we know better!'"

 Merlin chuckled in spite of himself.
 He had never seen his King this worked up before.
 Nor had he ever heard him use the colloquial accent.

 "You'll get used to it like always, Your Wonderfulness," said Merlin soothingly.

 Arthur shook his head.
-“How can I get used to anything when things are changing faster than ever?
+"How can I get used to anything when things are changing faster than ever?
 Was it not just a few years ago when we roamed the countryside on pretend horses with people throwing dead cows over the walls at us?
 Brilliant!
-Why don’t we put Arthur in a comedy?
+Why don't we put the great Arthur in a comedy!
 The people were laughing at me.
 Laughing!
-The great Arthur, Slayer of the Saxons, turned into an object of ridicule.
-And now this…Welsh thing.
-It seems to have come out of nowhere.”
+The great Arthur, Slayer of the Saxons, Conqueror of All the Island, an object of ridicule.
+And now this...Welsh thing.
+It seems to have come out of nowhere."

 Merlin pursed his lips.
 "Yes, events do seem to be accelerating.
 Maybe it's because there are more of Them now."